The Community Church of Chapel Hill Unitarian Universalist

 Click here to learn more ABOUT US

-Bring a sign and join us every Monday, 7:30-9:00 am or 3:30–5:00 PM at the corner of Franklin St & Elliott Rd in Chapel Hill for a weekly, nonpartisan protest and call to action.
+Join us every Monday, 7:30-9 am or 4:30–6:00 PM at the corner of Franklin St & Elliott Rd in Chapel Hill for a weekly, nonpartisan protest and call to action.
 Across the political spectrum, Americans are disillusioned by leaders who put power over people.
 We gather to build community, spark hope, and inspire action.
+Bring a friend.
+Bring a sign.
+Wear your yellow Side With Love T-shirt, if you have one.
+Speak up for immigrant rights, free speech, healthcare, social security, the environment, the Constitution and the rule of law, reproductive freedom, and the many other issues close to our hearts.
+Bonus points for signs that encourage others to move beyond honking and help turn awareness into action.
 Free parking at Church of Reconciliation, 110 N Elliott Rd.
-For more information and to sign up, please check out our Mobilize page.

 side with love in action